Phantas0s/mouseless-dev/content/posts/grep-basics-mouseless.md

 date = "2021-04-01"
 draft = false
 title = "grep: The Basics"
+aliases = [
+    "grep-beginner-mouseless",
+]
-image = "/images/2021/grep/grep.png"
+image = "/images/2021/grep/grep.jpg"

-description = "How to use grep: matching, invert match, output line numbers, file name, number of matches... and more!"
+description = "The basics of grep : output line numbers, filenames, number of matches, or even inverting matches... and more!"
 +++

 The tool grep is a fantastic CLI (Command-Line Interface) allowing you to filter any *pattern* for a given *input*, including a file.